Shmaug/Stratum_OLD/README.md

 git submodule update --init

-Use CMake to compile each submodule.
-Make sure each submodule's CMAKE_INSTALL_PREFIX is the same as the submodule's source directory.
+On Windows, the submodules need to be build from source.
+Make sure each submodule's CMAKE_INSTALL_PREFIX is the same as the submodule's source directory. shaderc contains SPIRV-Cross in shaderc/third_party, this must be build from source as well.
+For linux: simply run make in shaderc/third_party/spirv_cross.
+On Windows, use cmake to build it into shaderc/third_party/spirv_cross.

-For assimp:
+### CMake Settings

+Assimp:

 CMAKE_DEBUG_POSTFIX=""